deepakdubey07/DermaScanX/README.md

 # DermaScanX 🔬

-An AI-powered skin disease screening web app combining deep learning, a 3-tier inference pipeline, symptom-based diagnosis, an AI doctor chatbot and real-time dermatologist discovery — all in one platform.
+An AI-powered skin disease screening web app combining deep learning, a 3-tier inference pipeline, symptom-based diagnosis, an AI doctor chatbot and real-time dermatologist discovery, all in one platform.

 🌐 **Live Demo:** [skinai-cnn-detection.vercel.app](https://skinai-cnn-detection.vercel.app)

-> Demo credentials — User: `user` / `user` &nbsp;|&nbsp; Admin: `admin` / `admin`
+> Demo credentials: User: `user` / `user` | Admin: `admin` / `admin`

 ## What is DermaScanX?

 DermaScanX is a full-stack medical AI web application that helps users screen for skin diseases by uploading or capturing an image of the affected area.
-The app runs the image through a 3-tier AI inference pipeline, asks targeted diagnostic questions, generates a detailed medical report and connects users with real nearby dermatologists — all within a single seamless workflow.
+The app runs the image through a 3-tier AI inference pipeline, asks targeted diagnostic questions, generates a detailed medical report and connects users with real nearby dermatologists, all within a single seamless workflow.

 Built as a final year academic project using Flask, TensorFlow, EfficientNetV2B0, HuggingFace Transformers, SQLite and deployed on Vercel.